yliyanage/Accident-Detection/pages/data_collect.md

   - Duration of the accident
   - Accident location

-Note that to handle missing data, we have used a liner-interpolation filter.
+Note that to handle missing samples, we have used a liner-interpolation filter.

 # Data Processing and Visualizing